 Ricardo's set of 5

-XL Nakiri (220mm) – December release.
-This blade is the veg work horse.
-Making veg prep fun and fast, this larger than usual Nakiri has a nice bit of weight behind it but is thin enough to provide very low cutting resistance.
-For best results adopt a push-cut technique with a large chopping board, then you can fly through your veg prep, scooping up and transferring ingredients easily.
+XL Nakiri (190mm): This blade is the veg workhorse, making veg prep fun and fast.
+This larger-than-usual Nakiri has a nice bit of weight behind it but is thin enough to provide very low cutting resistance.
+The textured blade provides brilliant food release, making this blade a joy to use.
+Designed for a push-cut technique paired with a large chopping board, you can fly through your veg prep, scooping up and transferring ingredients easily.

 Slicer (260mm): The final blade of the set is a real showpiece for table making light work of any carving tasks.
 In the kitchen, the long blade excels in all slicing tasks, especially preparing meat and fish.
 The steel combination allows for a razor-sharp edge, which is essential when cutting raw fish and other proteins.